 So what foods are high in zinc?
-While animal sources contain some of the highest amounts, there are vegetarian foods that provide the nutrient as well.
+While animal foods contain some of the highest amounts of zinc, some vegetarian foods are great sources of zinc, too.
 Note that the Daily Value (DV) percentages below are based on eating 11 milligrams of zinc per day.

 Cereals are often fortified with vitamins and minerals, making them a great vegetarian food high in zinc.
-Some cereals can provide upward of 170 percent of the DV for zinc per 3/4 cup serving as well as iron (109 percent of the DV).
+Some cereals can provide upward of 19 milligrams or 170 percent of the DV for zinc per 3/4 cup serving as well as iron (109 percent of the DV).

 Choose cereals that are low in added sugar, which should be limited to just 10 percent of total daily calories, according to the Dietary Guidelines for Americans.

-Beef contains lots of good-for-you nutrients, including protein, iron and vitamin B12.
-A 3-ounce cooked steak gives you 85 percent of the DV for zinc, too.
+Beef has lots of good-for-you nutrients, including protein, iron and vitamin B12.
+A 3-ounce cooked steak gives you 9.3 milligrams or 85 percent of the DV for zinc, too.

 And when it comes to red meat like beef, moderation is key.
 The World Cancer Research Fund (WCRF) advises limiting your intake to no more than 18 ounces of cooked red meat per week as eating too much red and processed meats is linked to an increased risk of colorectal cancer.

 4. Tofu: 36% DV